potato-arcade/p64/README.md

 !(bw6.jpg)

+Like a photographer armed with an old film camera, you have the same challenge of creating something compelling that jumps off the page.
+Its about the image, not the equipment.

+!(bw7.jpg)

 Can YOU think up an addictive game that fits within the limitations of the hardware ?

-!(bw7.jpg)

 ## Install it